-In 2018, two cooperation partners paid one-time licensing milestones.
-This was reduced by the ongoing costs of the RESMAIN study evaluating resminostat in CTCL and the SENSITIZE study assessing domatinostat in melanoma.
-Liquidity was sufficiently secured at all times during the 2018 fiscal year, so that the financing of the programs was not in jeopardy at any time.
-The operational development of 4SC AG continued to proceed according to plan in the 2018 financial year and up until the finalization of the combined management report in the 2019 financial year.
+In 2019, two cooperation partners paid one-time licensing milestones.
+On the other side, ongoing costs mainly for the RESMAIN study evaluating resminostat in CTCL and the SENSITIZE study assessing domatinostat in melanoma reduced the Company's financial resources.
+The cash capital increases gave a significant boost to the Company's liquidity.

+Liquidity was sufficiently secured at all times during the fiscal year and the financing of the Company's programs was not in jeopardy at any time.
+The operational development of 4SC AG continued to proceed according to plan in the 2019 financial year and up until the finalization of the combined management report in the 2020 financial year.